kramse/kramse-labs/README.md

 * at least 16 GB recommended
 * 200 GB free storage

-**Important*
+**Important**
-You need to be able to run virtual machines which are 64-bit Linux.
+You need to be able to run virtual machines which are Linux.
 I will run on Debian AMD64 version!
-You may be able to run some things under ARM, if you have a modern Macbook with ARM processor.
-I am sorry that we cannot support every combination of hardware and operating system.
+You may be able to run some things under ARM64, if you have a modern Macbook with ARM processor.

 Note: I can only help a little with operating system support.